Head of Policy Group – Confederation of Indian Industry (CII)

 Managing Director – Confederation of German Employers (BDA)

 Based in Germany, Renate Hornung–Draus is Managing Director and Director of European and International Affairs of the Confederation of German Employers (BDA).
 This is the top business organisation representing the interests of private employers in the field of employment, labour and social affairs in Germany covering all sectors of the German economy.
 Via its sectoral and regional member organisations it represents the interests of 2 million companies employing 80% of the work force in the private sector.
 Renate directs BDA’s activities worldwide.
 This includes representing the employers’ views through the European institutions (European Commission, EP, Council) and the international organisations (ILO, OECD, UN-organisations), providing advice and services to member organisations and companies on European and international issues, such as European works councils, international framework agreements, corporate social responsibility, labour law and industrial relations issues.
-She is chair of the UNICE (Voice of European Business) Employment Committee, Vice-chair of the employers’ group of the European Economic and Social Committee and Employer-Vice-Chair of the ILO-Governing Body Subcommittee on Multinational enterprises.
-Previously she was Director of social affairs at UNICE (1992–1994) and Director of the BDA’s EU representation, which she established in Brussels (1990–1992).
+She is chair of the BUSINESSEUROPE (Voice of European Business) Social Affairs Committee, member of the European Social Dialogue Committee, Vice-President of the International Organisation of Employers (IOE), member of the Governing Body of the International Labour Organisation (ILO).
+Previously she was Director of social affairs at BUSINESSEUROPE (1992–1994) and Director of the BDA’s EU representation, which she established in Brussels (1990–1992).

 Anji was born in Kuala Lumpur, Malaysia, and was educated at St. Leonard’s school, St. Andrews and St. Clare’s Hall, Oxford.
-After gaining a first in History (BA Hons) at the University of Brighton she worked in a London law firm and taught English in Spain and London.
+After gaining a First in History (BA Hons) at the University of Brighton she worked in a London law firm and taught English in Spain and London.
 In 1987, she joined Tony Blair as a Political Researcher, rising to be Head of the Private Office in 1994.
 She ran the Prime Minister’s election campaign in 1997 and entered Downing Street as Director of Government Relations, playing a critical role in implementing the Government’s communications strategy, where she was famously described as “the most influential non-elected person in Downing Street”.
 In 2001, she became Director of Government Relations, where she had particular responsibility for links with media, business and foreign governments.
 She joined BP as Director of Communications in February 2002 where she was responsible for the co-ordination and direction of a range of communications activities that included pro-active communications planning and execution, both internal and external, group reputation measurement, sponsorship, electronic media and events management.
-Anji left BP in 2008 and became Group Head of Government and Social Affairs for Anglo American, one of the world's largest mining corporations, which she left to join the Board of The Royal Academy of Engineering in 2011.
+Anji left BP in 2008 and became Group Head of Government and Social Affairs for Anglo American, one of the world's largest mining corporations.
+She left to join The Royal Academy of Engineering as Director, where she successfully established the Queen Elizabeth Prize for Engineering, awarded in 2013, and helped to promote engineering to the next generation, especially women.
+She is now a Senior Adviser with Edelman, the world’s largest PR group.
 Anji Hunter is married to Adam Boulton, Political Editor of Sky News.

 Senior Consultant – ABB Group